JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-11-22-Compojure-Address-Book-Part-2.markdown

 where we combine all routes from our project and wrap them with any needed middleware.
 You might be able to guess what we are going to keep in the two new directories.
-All the logic for the routes in the address book will go in `routes.clj` and `views.clj` is going to hold our soon to be introduced hiccup templates.
+All the logic for the routes in the address book will go in `routes` and `views` is going to hold our soon to be introduced hiccup templates.

 Let's restructure `src/address_book/core/handler.clj` so it only includes the following: